intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/internlm-xcomposer/README.md

 If you select the InternLM_XComposer model ([internlm/internlm-xcomposer-vl-7b](https://huggingface.co/internlm/internlm-xcomposer-vl-7b)), please note that their code (`modeling_InternLM_XComposer.py`) does not support inference on CPU.
 To address this issue, we have provided the updated file ([internlm-xcomposer-vl-7b/modeling_InternLM_XComposer.py](./internlm-xcomposer-vl-7b/modeling_InternLM_XComposer.py), which can be used to conduct inference on CPU.

 #### 2.1 Download Model
 You could use the following code to download [internlm/internlm-xcomposer-vl-7b](https://huggingface.co/internlm/internlm-xcomposer-vl-7b) with a specific snapshot id.
-Please note that the modeling_InternLM_XComposer.py files that we provide are based on these specific commits.
+Please note that the `modeling_InternLM_XComposer.py` file that we provide are based on these specific commits.

 ```
 from huggingface_hub import snapshot_download